What is acetone

 Acetone Industrial Uses and Applications

-Approximately one-third of all acetone manufactured in the U.S. is used as a solvent, primarily for plastics as well as synthetic fibers.
+Approximately one-third of all acetone manufactured in the United States is used as a solvent, primarily for plasticsas well as synthetic fibers.
 When used in nail polish removal products, acetone breaks down the polish structure so it can be wiped away easily with a soft cloth or cotton swab.

 The textile industry also uses acetone for processes such as removing gummy materials from silk and eliminating accumulated grease from wool.
 Acetone’s ability to reduce the viscosity in lacquers makes it a preferred choice for paint thinning applications.
 Finally, acetone is used in numerous heavy-duty degreasing processes.